 - If the waiter brings your change in a bunch of small bills without you asking

-- Waiter asks if you want change, no matter the bill denomination
+- The waiter asks if you want change, no matter the bill denomination

 - You have to ask for your change

-- If your change is greater than the you should get. (a bit presumptuous are we?)
+- If your change is greater than you should get. (a bit presumptuous are we?)

 - If your waiter comes back twice within a minute asking if you are ready to order.

-- Your table has leftovers from last meal encrusted on the table.
+- Your table has leftovers from the last meal encrusted on the table.

 - When you order water and they never refill it.
 (I’m cheap, but I’m still thirsty)

 - For each minute your drink is empty